huaminghuangtw/Evergreen-Notes/Permanent-Notes/love.md

 # Marry Only For Love!

-* Who you choose as a partner is the most important decision you'll ever make in your life.
+* Who you choose as a partner is the most important decision you’ll ever make in your life.
 * Choose your husband/wife wisely.
 This is the person that will be with you on your greatest and worst days.
 Choose a man/woman that will see you for who you are.
-* Don't marry anyone you can't _laugh with_ or _dance with_.
+* Don’t marry anyone you can’t _laugh with_ or _dance with_.

 ---